52: one a week for a year

 I voted.
 I took the kids.
 The cat had fleas.
 We got her medicine

 and us Kentucky Fried Chicken.
-It didn’t sit well, that day
+It didn’t sit well, that day,

-in 2016, the vote, the chicken, the fleas.
+the vote, the chicken, the fleas.
 I went to yoga.
 Attachment

 is suffering